hzget/hzget.github.io/index.md

 The code entry: [ML](https://github.com/hzget/machine-learning).

-I have written another tutorial to introduce what a professinal engineer deals with in his actual work:
+I have written another tutorial to introduce what a professional engineer deals with in his actual work:
 [Machine Learning tech](./ml_tech/ml_tech.md).

 ## Math